 - Check to see that the yard ramp lip is positioned flush on the bottom of the dock or trailer.

-- Remove the forks from the ramp clamp and the ramp clamp from the yard ramp.
-Store ramp clamp in storage position on the side of the ramp.
+- Remove the forklift forks and the ramp clamp from the yard ramp.
+Store the ramp clamp in the storage position on the side of the ramp.

 Securing the Yard Ramp

 The safety chains are used to secure the ramp.
-Two chains are located in the front of the ramp and should be chained to the dock or semi trailer.
+Two chains are located in the front of the ramp and should be chained to the dock or semi-trailer.
+Each chain should loop around a fixture like a bollard, and then be secured in place using the snap hook.
 The chains will allow for vertical movement but keep the horizontal position fixed.
 Attach the chains before releasing the forks and removing the ramp clamp.

 Storage of the Ramp